 Some anxious observers argue that the world will not just look less American -- it will also look less liberal.
 Not only is the United States' preeminence passing away, they say, but so, too, is the open and rule-based international order that the country has championed since the 1940s.
 In this view, newly powerful states are beginning to advance their own ideas and agendas for global order, and a weakened United States will find it harder to defend the old system.
 The hallmarks of liberal internationalism -- openness and rule-based relations enshrined in institutions such as the United Nations and norms such as multilateralism -- could give way to a more contested and fragmented system of blocs, spheres of influence, mercantilist networks, and regional rivalries.

 The fact that today's rising states are mostly large non-Western developing countries gives force to this narrative.
 The old liberal international order was designed and built in the West.
 Brazil, China, India, and other fast-emerging states have a different set of cultural, political, and economic experiences, and they see the world through their anti-imperial and anticolonial pasts.
 Still grappling with basic problems of development, they do not share the concerns of the advanced capitalist societies.
 The recent global economic slowdown has also bolstered this narrative of liberal international decline.
-Beginning in the United States, the crisis has tarnished the American model of liberal capitalism and raised new doubts about the ability
+Beginning in the United States, the crisis has tarnished the American model of liberal capitalism and raised new doubts about the ability of the United States to act as the global economic leader.

 - Full website and iPad access